-This proposed notice acknowledges the receipt of an application from the Accreditation Association for Ambulatory Health Care for continued recognition as a national accrediting organization for ambulatory surgical centers that participate in the Medicare or Medicaid programs.
-This notice also solicits public comment on whether AAAHC's requirements meet or exceed the Medicare conditions for coverage.
+This proposed notice acknowledges the receipt of an application from the Accreditation Association for Ambulatory Health Care, Inc. (AAAHC) for continued recognition as a national accrediting organization (AO) for Ambulatory Surgical Centers (ASCs) that wish to participate in the Medicare or Medicaid programs.

-In commenting, please refer to file code CMS-3265-PN.
+In commenting, refer to file code CMS-3362-PN.
 Because of staff and resource limitations, we cannot accept comments by facsimile (FAX) transmission.

 1. Electronically.
 You may submit electronic comments on this regulation to http://www.regulations.gov.
 Follow the “Submit a comment” instructions.